dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

-  New Makefile and project structure - easier to recompile Rewritten and fixed Word of Power damage code Rewritten missing function for new way of storing bonus levels
+  New Makefile and project structure - easier to recompile Rewritten and fixed Word of Power damage code Rewritten missing function for new way of storing bonus levels Rewritten more of eye lenses code, updated lenses config file Eye lenses now supported in all resolutions

 Version: 0.34
   Some fixups in CPU Identification code